 1. Stop secret energy-sappers.

 Appliances and electronics plugged into an outlet use energy even when they’re not turned on!
 To reduce your phantom plug load, inspect the appliances throughout your home and unplug any that you’re not currently using (toasters, coffee pots, etc.).
-Moving forward, add power strips to turn off several electronics at once.
+Plan to add power strips to turn off several electronics at once.

 2. Get personal with heating and cooling.